Rise and Fall (band)

 Rise and Fall was a Belgian hardcore punk band from Ghent, formed 2002 by members of The Deal and Kingpin.
 They were among a few European bands currently signed to American hardcore label Deathwish Inc. Rise and Fall have been influenced by bands such as Black Flag, Converge, Neurosis, Tragedy and Entombed.

 History

 Early career and Hellmouth (2002–2004)

-Formed in 2002 in Ghent, Belgium as a side project of members of The Deal and Kingpin, Rise and Fall eventually became the most important band for all four members as these groups disbanded.
+Rise and Fall was formed in 2002 in Ghent, Belgium, as a side project of members of The Deal and Kingpin, eventually becoming the most important band for all four members as The Deal and Kingpin was disbanded.
 Following some lineup changes, the band released their first album Hellmouth, in April 2004.
 The album was released on CD a few months later by JTTP Records in Germany and on vinyl by Belgian label Anger Management Records.
 The band then set out on a self-booked European tour in August, and supported 100 Demons on their European tour in October.
 During these tours the band started writing material for their following album.